Factbox - Unusual moments from a turbulent UK election

-LONDON A surprise hung parliament, misfiring high fives and candidates in costume - Britain's general election night had it all.
+LONDON (Reuters) - A surprise hung parliament, misfiring high fives and candidates in costume - Britain's general election night had it all.

 Here are a selection of the quirky moments that captured the attention of the British public.